Leaf-Agriculture/docs/docs/user_management_endpoints.md

 ### `GET /climate-field-credentials`

 Gets all the Climate Field View credentials.
-If during a background processing for Fields or Operations file we detect that this credential is no longer valid, the value of valid will be changed to false.

 #### Response